bsanford/RBI2_Kernel/README.md

-#   Raspberry Pi2 Embedded System with Design Patterns
+# Embedded System with Design Patterns

-  >A baremetal system implementation with OO style desing patterns
+  >A baremetal system implementation with OO style desing patterns for the Raspberry PI 2 hardware.

 **Design Patterns**
    >Facade: